All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

-Here, patients who are recovering from drug addiction can attend meetings, meet other members and attend group events, as well as learning how to lean on a higher power when addiction seems overwhelming.
+Here, patients who are recovering from drug addiction can attend meetings, socialise with other addiction sufferers and attend group events, as well as learning how to lean on a higher power when addiction seems overwhelming.

 The only requirement subjects need in order to join NA is their willingness to overcome addiction.

 NA also recognises that polysubstance dependence is common, and allows subjects who are recovering from alcoholism to join the support network.